jasonleonhard/geminate/README.md

 #### Change all of the following:

-name, authors, email, summary, description, homepage, files And consider if you want to release your gem under an MIT or GPL licence Make certain your version is 0.0.0 the first time you are creating a gem
+1. name, authors, email, summary, description, homepage, files

+2. Consider if you want to release your gem under an MIT or GPL licence

+3. Make certain your version is 0.0.0 the first time you are creating a gem

+___

-#### when you are satisified with all of your changes....
+#### When you are satisified with all of your changes....

     git add .
     git commit -am "version 0.0.0 ready"